 While data is not yet available to determine the success of the program, Orton said she is receiving positive feedback, especially from participants.

 “Patients are so grateful.
 When I tell them about the program, I can just see the relief come over them.
 It is really touching,” Orton said.
 “Though it feeds people for only a short time, it gives patients enough time to recover — and they don’t have to go home to nothing.”

 Interested in building a healthier community in Newport?
-Learn more about the Pacific Communities Health District Foundation and how you can get involved.
+Learn how you can get involved through Samaritan Foundations.